dawidkotarba/interview_questions/java-web.md

 - What type of web service you will choose when your main concern is security of information (confidentiality)?
 Why?
 - What type of web service you will choose when your main concern is payload size?
 Why?
 - What type of web service guarantees that content has been sent from correct sender?
+- What is a connection leak and how to prevent it?
+What is a Pool Exhaustion?

 ## REST

 - What is REST protocol?
 - What side effects have use of REST protocol?
 - How you will describe best implemented and designed REST webservice from perspective of exposed API?

 ## SOAP

 - What is SOAP protocol?
 - How can we describe structure of SOAP web service interfaces to be understandable for third party developer?
 - What is WSDL?